 - The London Life Community Rooms at the Komoka Wellness Centre are available for rental.

 - Please contact Wellness Centre staff for details on booking these facilities.

 - All drop-in Recreational Skating Programs are cancelled until further notice.

-- The Middlesex Centre YMCA is closed, including the fitness centre and walking track at the Komoka Wellness Centre.
-The YMCA is offering limited summer camp programming.
-They are currently planning to reopen on August 21, 2020.
+- The Middlesex Centre YMCA at the Komoka Wellness Centre reopened August 21, 2020.
 Please visit the YMCA website for updates.

 - Most branches of the Middlesex County Library are closed at this time.
 The Library is offering new ways for residents to access their services.
-The Komoka Library Branch will be open for curbside pickup beginning Wednesday, July 8, on Wednesdays from 9:00 am to 12:00 pm and Fridays from 1:00 pm to 4:00 pm.
+The Komoka Library Branch is be open for curbside pickup.
 Requests to pick up items must be made in advance either through the Middlesex County Library website or by phoning 519-245-8237 and leaving a message with your contact information.

 The services of the municipal clerk, including marriage licencing, commissioning of oaths and lottery licencing, are available by appointment only.
 Please contact the office for details.

 - Council Meetings